cultural-impact-of-warfare

 Organization and Logistics

-The Classis was a sophisticated military organization.
-Under the Empire, the two main fleets at Misenum and Ravenna were commanded by a praefectus classis, a high-ranking equestrian official.
-Provincial fleets, such as the Classis Alexandrina in Egypt and the Classis Syriaca, were commanded by subordinate prefects.
-Ships were crewed by classiarii, who were considered non-citizens until the 2nd century CE when they gained citizenship after service.
-Unlike the legions, the navy offered a path to Roman citizenship for provincials.
+The Classis was a sophisticated military organization with established hierarchies, training programs, and logistical networks.
+Under the Empire, the two main fleets at Misenum and Ravenna were commanded by a praefectus classis, a high-ranking equestrian official appointed directly by the emperor.
+Provincial fleets, such as the Classis Alexandrina in Egypt, the Classis Syriaca in the eastern Mediterranean, and the Classis Germanica on the Rhine, were commanded by subordinate prefects who reported to provincial governors.

 Decline of the Roman Navy